dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 The preceding code is the complete client app.

 `RunAsync` runs and blocks until it completes.
 Most **HttpClient** methods are async, because they perform network I/O. All of the async tasks are done inside `RunAsync`.
-In a console application, it's OK to block the main thread inside of `Main`.
-In a GUI application, you should **not** block the UI thread.
+Normally an app doesn't block the main thread, but this app doesn't allow any interaction.

 [!code-csharp[Main](calling-a-web-api-from-a-net-client/sample/client/Program.cs?name=snippet_run)]